 Our Story

 In 1979, a visionary couple had a big idea.
-They began helping people in some of the poorest places start and run profitable businesses.
-Today, our participants are earning profits and breaking free from poverty every day.
+They began by working to support people living in extreme poverty to start and run profitable businesses.
+Today, our participants continue to interrupt the cycle of poverty and forge new, sustainable pathways.

 Our journey